CoderJeffrey/web102_prework/README.md

 The following **optional** features are implemented:

+* [✔] Add the Game Tag in the Nav Bar to allow user to navigate to Game Section quickly!
+* [ ] List anything else that you can get done to improve the app functionality!
 * [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough